 - Increasing opportunities for all students to receive training in working with culturally and linguistically diverse populations

-- Faculty training from experts in Diversity and Inclusion on anti-racism in individual student interactions, clinic/classroom procedures, and interactions with faculty of color
+- Faculty training from experts in Diversity and Inclusion on anti-racism and inclusive teaching

 - Long-term hiring strategies that center work on underrepresented populations and create more mentoring and research experiences for underrepresented students

-- Creating/refining department policies/procedures for reporting/responding to instances of tokenism, microagressions, or other racist or non-inclusive actions
+- Creating/refining department policies/procedures for reporting/responding to instances of non-inclusive actions

 - Identifying and connecting students with campus support services through the SLHS HUB and individual faculty – student mentoring